octarinesec/MAPL/docs/MAPL_SPEC.md

 |:----:|:----:|:----:|
-sender|a string that represents the sender name|a structure that contains sender name (as before) and sender type (used to avoid ambiguity, especially when working with wildcards) receiver|a string that represents the receiver name|a structure that contains receiver name (as before) and receiver type (used to avoid ambiguity, especially when working with wildcards) resource and protocol| resource fields is a structure that contains resource protocol, resource type and resource name|protocol is a separate field from the resource field
+sender|a string that represents the sender name|a structure that contains sender name (as before) and sender type (used to avoid ambiguity, especially when working with wildcards) receiver|a string that represents the receiver name|a structure that contains receiver name (as before) and receiver type (used to avoid ambiguity, especially when working with wildcards) resource and protocol| resource field is a structure that contains resource protocol, resource type and resource name|protocol is a separate field from the resource field